 1972 - Cinde Cuff/Fisher on a Standup Paddle Board in 1972 in the pool at their residence in East London South Africa.

 1974 - The Lucky Strike marathon is a ski race started in the 1970's in South Africa.
 Peter Cuff and the family were often hosts for the international paddlers .

 1974 - Paul Chalupsky and Tony Scott were dominant paddlers of this era in ski paddling South Africa.
 The sons of Paul Chalupsky - Oscar, Herman and Walter all became very good paddlers.
 Tony Scott dominated ski paddling in South Africa and partnered with Malcom Hall in double ski paddling who was Craig and Cinde's best man at their wedding in South Africa.

-1976 - Peter Cuff's family hosted the English ski paddlers for the Lucky strike marathon.
-Alan Homes and Peter Gaisford became later became very good friends with Craig and Cinde Fisher in Cornwall England and have an ongoing relationship to this day.
+1976 - Peter Cuff's family hosted the British team ski paddlers for the Lucky strike marathon.
+Alan Homes and Peter Gaisford from Cornwall later became very good friends with Craig and Cinde Fisher in Cornwall UK and have an ongoing relationship to this day.

 1978 - Craig Fisher competed in the Australian and State Titles for 10 years before moving overseas to compete and lifeguard internationally.

-1980 - Craig Fisher competed for many years at the Australian Titles and then later moved overseas and competed in several World Surf Life Saving titles and national titles in South Africa, UK and Europe.
+1983 -Craig moved overseas in1988 and competed in several World Surf Life Saving titles and national titles in South Africa, UK and Europe.
 He trained many of the early European competitors between 1989-1994 when the two life saving organisations of the world were merged into one.
 He later won the world 030 masters title in board paddling in 1996 in Durban South Africa.

-1980 - The Fisher family have had an unbroken membership with the Cottesloe Surf Life Saving Club since 1948 and have been very succesful over the years in Board Paddling.
+The Fisher family have had an unbroken membership with the Cottesloe Surf Life Saving Club since 1948 and have been very successful over the years in Board Paddling.

 1983 - Craig Fisher competed in Ironman Racing for over 30 years at Australian Titles and World Surf Life Saving Titles having success in several countries.